-- Performing audits in accordance with an Internal Audit Plan.
-The Plan is formulated using a risk-based approach and approved annually by the ARMCC. - Having direct access, and being accountable, to the Board through the ARMCC, with the right to communicate to it in the absence of management. - Regular reporting to the ARMCC on the results of its audits.
+- performing audits in accordance with an Internal Audit Plan.
+The Plan is formulated using a risk-based approach and approved annually by the ARMCC - having direct access, and being accountable, to the Board through the ARMCC, with the right to communicate to it in the absence of management - regular reporting to the ARMCC on the results of its audits.

 The ARMCC reviews and approves the Internal Audit Charter each year.
-It also reviews the performance of the head of Group Internal Audit and the internal audit function.
+It also reviews the performance of the Chief Audit Executive and the internal audit function.
+This process was followed during this reporting period.